lazyfrosch/training-debian-packaging/docs/dev/source.md

 [dep3](https://dep-team.pages.debian.net/deps/dep3/) also describes optional metadata for patches.

+### `watch`

+The watch file is a helper file for [uscan], to automatically check and download available versions of the software.

+Debian uses this to check for new versions, but you can often use it to also download a tarball.

 ### Other files

 Other files can exist and vary in format, the are used by specify [debhelper] add-ons.